DaveMDS/edone/README.md

 Edone
 =====

-A GTD apptlication written in python-efl
+A GTD (todo) application written in python-efl

 ## Features ##